Sar123-del/nasscom-vsd-soc-design-program/README.md

 ```math
 Fall\ transition\ time = Time\ taken\ for\ output\ to\ fall\ to\ 20\% - Time\ taken\ for\ output\ to\ fall\ to\ 80\%
 ```

 ```math
 20\%\ of\ output = 660\
 ```

 ```math
 80\%\ of\ output = 2.64\
 ```

 ```math
 Rise\ transition\ time = 2.196 - 2.161 = 0.035
 ```

-** 6. Find problem in the DRC section of the old magic tech file for the skywater process and fix them.**
+ 6. Find problem in the DRC section of the old magic tech file for the skywater process and fix them.

 ```bash
 # Change to home directory